Oh Look, a Kangaroo!

 As we meander our way down the dirt roads of the outback, “Oh look, a kangaroo!” is repeated throughout the journey.
 Australia is full of unique surprises around every corner.
 “Look, an Emu!” as we continue our drive!

 Our journey today was a visit to see motifs that date back to over 10,000 years.
-The ancient aboriginal population told stories through amazing Panaramitee rock engravings like shown above.
+The ancient aboriginal population told stories through amazing Panaramitee rock engravings as shown above.
 It is one of the largest concentrations of this distinctive art style in Australia.
 With over 18,000 images within view, these engravings are truly hidden gems that the locals keep secret, so the area remains safe from vandalism.

 I am finally here, in Australia, seeing iconic things.
 I know, it is just a dirt devil!
 But it’s a dirt devil in Australia!
 Which makes it even more amazing.
 Especially as you look around and see a dozen of these little rascals spinning around.

-As we head back into Broken Hill this afternoon we encounter our very own sandstorm.
+As we head back into Broken Hill this afternoon, we encounter our very own sandstorm.
 It is only a 2 on a 10 scale, but still pretty amazing to have a taste of the outback’s reality.
 Instead of tornado warnings; there are sandstorm warnings.
-Anything above a 4 or 5 and it’s a good idea to head indoors and place rolled up towels/blankets over any crevices.
+Anything above a 4 or 5 and it’s a good idea to head indoors and place rolled-up towels/blankets over any crevices.
 No one wants sand in their food, seal it up tightly.

 Broken Hill Resort

 This brand new resort just outside Broken Hill is great!
 The staff is attentive, the food is amazing and the wild kangaroos are everywhere at dawn and dusk.
 They show up to munch away at the green grass, which is hard to find in these parts of the country.